dbt-labs/snowflake-resource-monitoring/README.md

 ### Setup

 Add the macro code from `config/set_query_tag.sql` to dbt Snowflake projects you want to monitor.
+Doing this will override the default set_query_tag() macro that ships with dbt.
 This version of the package uses some dbt Cloud specific environment variables:

 - DBT_CLOUD_JOB_ID
 - DBT_CLOUD_RUN_ID